- Can you match the words to their meaning?

 - Demonstrate six ways in which language can be an obstacle to communication.

-As you use language to make sense of your experiences, As part of our discussion you no doubt came to see that language and verbal communication can work both for you and against you.
+As part of our discussion you no doubt came to see that language and verbal communication can work both for you and against you.
 Language allows you to communicate, but it also allows you to miscommunicate and misunderstand.
 The same system we use to express our most intimate thoughts can be frustrating when it fails to capture our thoughts, to represent what we want to express, and to reach our group.
 For all its faults, though, it is the best system we have, and part of improving the communication process is the clear identification of where it breaks down.
 Anticipate where a word or expression may need more clarification and you will be on your way to reducing errors and improving verbal communication.

 In an article titled “The Miscommunication Gap,” Susan Washburn lists several undesirable results of poor communication in business:Washburn, S. (2008).
 The miscommunication gap.
 ESI Horizons 9:02 (February).
 Accessed at http://www.esi-intl.com/public/Library/html/200802HorizonsArticle1.asp?UnityID=8522516.1290.